Execution of Nagaenthran K. Dharmalingam: Arrest and trial

 On 22 April 2009, 20-year-old Nagaenthran was arrested by the Central Narcotics Bureau (CNB) officers when he was travelling from Malaysia to Singapore through the Woodlands Checkpoint.
 During a search of Nagaenthran and his belongings, the police discovered a bundle strapped to Nagaenthran's thigh, and the bundle contained a total amount of 42.72 g of diamorphine (pure heroin).
 A friend and travelling partner of Nagaenthran, named Kumarsen, was also arrested but later released.
-Upon his arrest, Nagaenthran admitted to his interrogators that he knew he was carrying drugs and it was a Chinese friend, whom he called "King", who strapped the drugs to his thigh so that no one would find it.
+Upon his arrest, Nagaenthran admitted to his interrogators that he knew he was carrying drugs and it was for a Chinese friend, whom he called "King", who strapped the drugs to his thigh so that no one would find it.
 Nagaenthran also claimed that he needed money to pay off his debts and his father's heart surgery fees, which was why he committed the crime.

 Later, Nagaenthran retracted his confession and denied having knowledge of the contents of the bundle of drugs found on him.
 He also later claimed that King had earlier assaulted him and threatened to kill his girlfriend should he not comply with King's demands to transport the drugs.
-Nevertheless, due to his arrest and the amount of heroin having exceeded the minimum of 15 g, Nagaenthran was charged with capital drug trafficking, which, if found guilty, is punishable by death.
+Nevertheless, due to his arrest and the amount of heroin having exceeded the lower limit for the death penalty, 15 g, Nagaenthran was charged with capital drug trafficking, which, if found guilty, is punishable by death.

 Nagaenthran was tried and found guilty on 22 November 2010 of drug trafficking and sentenced to death by hanging.
 The High Court's judge Chan Seng Onn did not accept Nagaenthran's defence that he was under duress at the time he committed the crime, and ruled that Nagaenthran should assume full responsibility of his criminal conduct, since he did so to discharge his debts.
 His appeal was dismissed on 27 July 2011 by the Court of Appeal's three judges Chan Sek Keong, V. K. Rajah and Andrew Phang.